 The dinner table is a sacred gathering place where good food, conversation, and community happens.
 (Well, at least that’s how it was intended.)

 With company coming soon, now’s the time to let your style (and crafting skills) shine.
 So when an awkward conversation about politics breaks out at the dinner table?
 You’ll stealthily change the subject.
 “Let me tell you what I think about Donald Tru–” Did I mention I made this centerpiece myself—by hand?
 (Crisis averted.)

 Forget paying through the nose or fighting lineups at the mall to obtain those coveted, sparkly Christmas centerpieces.
-All you need is some imagination, a little elbow grease, a pinecone or two, and these easy tutorials.
+All you need is some imagination, a little elbow grease, a little bit of nature, and these easy tutorials.